Guidelines On HIPAA Compliance For Telemedicine

 While getting a patient’s consent for telehealth visits may not be a requirement in your state, you may still want to consider having your clients fill out a telehealth informed consent form regardless of the regulations.
 Depending on your professional liability insurance servicer, you may need to have a telehealth consent form on file to activate your coverage.

 Healthie has created a sample telehealth consent form for you, free for download.
 If you are a Healthie member, this form is already preloaded into your account.
-If you need help accessing it, you can send us an email at email@example.com.
+If you are not a Healthie member, get started for free today and sign up for a Starter Account!
+If you need help accessing it, you can send us an email at firstname.lastname@example.org.

 Step 2.
 Request a Business Associates Agreement for your telehealth platform